-Use a flashlight, if necessary.

-Make sure there is no space between upper and lower fifth wheel.
-If there is space, something is wrong (kingpin may be on top of the closed fifth wheel jaws, and trailer would come loose very easily).

-Go under trailer and look into the back of the fifth wheel.
-Make sure the fifth wheel jaws have closed around the shank of the kingpin.

-Check that the locking lever is in the "lock" position.

-Check that the safety latch is in position over locking lever.
-(On some fifth wheels the catch must be put in place by hand.)

-If the coupling isn't right, don't drive the coupled unit; get it fixed.
+- Use a flashlight, if necessary. - Make sure there is no space between upper and lower fifth wheel.
+If there is space, something is wrong (kingpin may be on top of the closed fifth wheel jaws, and trailer would come loose very easily). - Go under trailer and look into the back of the fifth wheel.
+Make sure the fifth wheel jaws have closed around the shank of the kingpin. - Check that the locking mechanism release handle is in the "lock" position. - Check that the safety latch is in position over the release handle.
+(On some fifth wheels the catch must be put in place by hand.) - If the coupling isn't right, don't drive the coupled unit; get it fixed